 The subscription box industry has exploded over the past few years.
 Consumers love the novelty of receiving a handpicked box of high-quality products.
-With over 2,000 options in the US, you can find a subscription box for just about anything.
+With over 7,000 different subscription box services available worldwide (and approximately 70% of those located in the US), you can find a subscription box for just about anything.

 Subscription Box Model Pros

 Selling subscription boxes allows for better forecasting and planning for your business.
-You will have a better idea of how much stock is needed and easily predict the monthly revenue.
+You‘ll have a better idea of how much stock is needed and easily predict the monthly revenue.

 Targeted Customer Base: